MicroWebStacks/astro-big-doc/README.md

 * `remark-plantuml-astro` : Same as svg, adds an Astro component with top right button to open svg in modal

 ## Todos
-- Issue : how to pass filename only and identify the path of the caller component, check Astro.resolve()
 - panzoom component
   - start Dynamic Modal
-- Markdown enhacement with Astro component (only works for mdx not md)
+- Markdown
+  - pass MD as MDX
-  - markdown headings, hover highlight and icons for id slugs
+  - Enhance headings with Astro component, hover highlight and icons for id slugs
 - Issue : node not serving files
 - gallery
 - authentication